open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 computed using arbitrary precision or a lookup table, however producers are not required to perform an exact computation.
 As a result, ExponentialHistogram exemplars could map into buckets with zero count.
-Instead, we expect to find such values counted in the adjacent bucket.
+We expect to find such values counted in the adjacent bucket.

 #### Consumer expectations

-ExponentialHistogram buckets are expected to map into numbers that can be represented using normalized IEEE 754 double-width floating point values (i.e., subnormal values are excluded).
+ExponentialHistogram buckets are expected to map into numbers that can be represented using IEEE 754 double-width floating point values.
 Consumers SHOULD reject ExponentialHistogram data with `scale` and bucket indices that overflow or underflow this representation.
 Consumers that reject such data SHOULD warn the user through error logging that out-of-range data was received.

 ### Summary (Legacy)